Also see Anemia: General Considerations.

 Definition, Etiology, Pathogenesis Top

-Cobalamin (vitamin B12) deficiency leads to an impaired production of erythroblasts, premature destruction of erythroblasts in bone marrow (ineffective erythropoiesis), as well as to a reduced red blood cell (RBC) life span, consequently causing megaloblastic anemia.
-The minimum daily intake of cobalamin is ≤5 microg (mean, 2.4 microg).
+Cobalamin (vitamin B12) deficiency leads to an impaired production of erythroblasts, premature destruction of erythroblasts in bone marrow (ineffective erythropoiesis), as well as to a reduced red blood cell (RBC) life-span, consequently causing megaloblastic anemia.
+The minimum daily intake of cobalamin is 2 to 5 microg.
 Its main sources are meat and milk products.
 The body stores of cobalamin cover a 4-year requirement.
 Cobalamin deficiency manifests in tissues characterized by rapid cell turnover (eg, the gastrointestinal [GI] mucosa) as well as in changes affecting the nervous system (demyelination and peripheral neuropathy).

 1) Inadequate cobalamin dietary intake: Vegetarian or vegan diet, alcohol dependency.

-2) GI cobalamin malabsorption: Pernicious anemia (autoimmune gastritis); congenital intrinsic factor deficiency or intrinsic factor abnormalities; gastrectomy, bariatric surgery, Helicobacter pylori infection, or ileal resection; Crohn disease; bacterial overgrowth syndrome; chronic pancreatitis; Zollinger-Ellison syndrome; congenital selective cobalamin malabsorption; drugs (metformin, inhibitors of gastric acid secretion, nitric oxide used in anesthesia).
+2) Cobalamin malabsorption: Pernicious anemia (autoimmune gastritis); congenital intrinsic factor deficiency or intrinsic factor abnormalities; gastrectomy, bariatric surgery, Helicobacter pylori infection, or ileal resection; Crohn disease; bacterial overgrowth syndrome; chronic pancreatitis; Zollinger-Ellison syndrome; congenital selective cobalamin malabsorption; drugs (metformin, inhibitors of gastric acid secretion, nitric oxide used in anesthesia); fish tapeworm and other GI infestations.

 3) Transcobalamin II deficiency.